slackhq/foundry/README.md

 doesn't currently support this easily.
 So, we built `MergeDetektBaselinesTask` to merge all the generated baselines from each subproject into a single global baseline.

+### Misc tools

+There is a _ton_ of miscellaneous tools, utilities, and glue code for Gradle (and various plugins) sprinkled throughout this project.

 License
 --------